BHP: Senior management

 In 1998, BHP hired American Paul Anderson to restructure the company.
 Anderson successfully completed the four-year project with a merger between BHP and London-based Billiton.
 In July 2002, Brian Gilbertson of Billiton was appointed CEO, but resigned after just six months, citing irreconcilable differences with the board.

-Upon Gilbertson's departure in early 2003, Chip Goodyear was appointed the new CEO, increasing sales by 47 percent and profits by 78 percent during his tenure.
-Goodyear retired on 30 September 2007.
-Marius Kloppers was Goodyear's successor.
+Upon Gilbertson's departure in early 2003, Chip Goodyear was appointed the new CEO.
+Goodyear retired on 30 September 2007 and was succeeded by Marius Kloppers.
 Following Kloppers' tenure, Andrew Mackenzie, chief executive of Non-Ferrous, assumed the role of CEO in 2013.
 Australia mining head Mike Henry succeeded Mackenzie on 1 January 2020.

+Business trends

+The key trends for BHP are (as of the financial year ending 31 December):

 Operations

-BHP has mining operations in Australia, North America, and South America, and petroleum operations in the U.S., Australia, Trinidad and Tobago, the UK, and Algeria.
+BHP has mining operations in Australia, North America, and South America.

-The company has four primary operational units:
+The company has five primary operational units: